Introduction

 Questions

-- What two bi-products were produced by the flame?
+1. What two by-products were produced by the flame?